 The submission must include actual photography of the project.
 Renderings may be submitted, but only as supplements to the photography.
 Please note that additional final photography can be submitted for inclusion in the annual Skyscrapers book if it becomes available before the publication deadline.
 However, it is important that images submitted initially, to enable judging, show the project in the best possible light.

 Images and drawings should be submitted as individual files and should be medium to high resolution (300dpi at 8.5in x 11in size).
 Whenever possible, drawings should be submitted as vector based graphics (EPS, PDF).

 Supported file formats: JPG, JPEG, TIFF, TIF, EPS, PDF, DWG

 Individual file sizes cannot exceed 20 MB each.

 Total upload size of all files cannot exceed 500 MB.

-Once your images/drawings are added you will be asked to provide copyright information and captions.
+You will be asked to provide copyright information and captions for each image/drawing uploaded.
 For the benefit of the jury, please be as descriptive as possible in your captions.
-The jury will review the files in the order you upload them.
+We’ve entered your company as the default copyright holder, but please revise as necessary.